guillaumeBellec/guillaumeBellec.github.io/README.md

 <img src="image_moi.jpg" alt="Photo" width="100px" />

   I am now a postdoc with Wulfram Gerstner in the Laboratory of Computational Neuroscience of EPFL.
 Before that I completed my PhD with Wolfgang Maass in the Institute of Theoretical Computer Science at the Technical University of Graz in Austria.
 There, I developped learning theories for network models that are inspired by recent discoveries in neuroscience.
-We have shown that our models can be as efficient as deep learning algorithms, eventhough it models explicitly the biophysical mechanisms used by the brain to learn and compute.
+We have shown that our models can be as efficient as deep learning algorithms, even if they model more explicitly the biophysical mechanisms observed in the brain.
 I hope that my work will help to understand better the mysteries of biology.

-  During my studies, I acquired strong technical competences in applied mathematics and machine learning and I also wanted to apply that to a concrete project with a direct impact.
-Hence, I co-founded and developed [ChordAI](http://chordai.net/) with Viven Seguy, an app that can recognize guitar chords in real-time using deep learning techonlogy.
-I hope that it will help many music fans like me to play there instruments.
+  During my master and my PhD, I acquired strong competences in applied mathematics and machine learning and I also wanted to apply those to a concrete project with a direct impact.
+Hence, I collaborated with Vivien Seguy to develop [ChordAI](http://chordai.net/), an app that can recognize guitar chords in real-time using deep learning technology.
+I hope that it will help many music fans like me to play their instruments.

 # Code resources